tummetott/reticle.nvim/.github/README.md

 ### ⚠️  Caveats:

 I wrote this plugin basically for myself, but then decided to share it.
-The plugin is extensively tested, but there may still be bugs in the code.
+It is extensively tested, but there may still be bugs in the code.
 Pull requests are welcome if you want to add more features.

 x Tummetott